f-prime/HTTPLang/README.md

 Why?
 ====

 Here's the thing, I don't like using urllib to make HTTP requests in Python, and curl gets messy.
 Requests is okay, but I wanted another solution.
 I find the process to be stupidly complicated, and handling cookies is a nightmare.
 I have had enough, and so I have decided to start this project.
-HTTPLang will hopefully be some kind of solution to the problem of simulating a browser programatically.
+HTTPLang will hopefully be some kind of solution to the problem of simulating a browser programmatically.
 HTTPLang allows you to make POST and GET requests easily.
 It makes handling cookies and sessions a breeze, and making POST requests simple.
 It's a scripting language dedicated 100% to writing HTTP request routines that could be called from another program.
 My end goal here is to have HTTPLang be a little helper to a larger program that is trying to do some HTTP request stuff.
 So if you are trying to write a script that logs into a website and changes a field or something.
 Instead of trying to figure out some complicated library that doesn't really do what you want anyway, just write a quick HTTPLang script that does it in less lines of code.

 Whether it is helpful to other people or not I don't know, but I know I could use something like this.